lyudmida/smh_prototype/README.md

-README

 # Launching the ios app version on the simulator
 1. cd into the project folder and type the command "react-native run-ios".
-Testing merge conflict.

 # Common Git commands for pushing your changes
 1. To add all the changes you've made and all the files from the project, type the command